Localization in Khovanov homology: External actions and realization

-\begin{lem} Fix a Burnside functor $\ff\col \Cat \to \burn_K$ where $\ff$ admits an external action $\bar{\psi}$ by $G$, for $\Cat$ a small category so that there is some $n$ for which each sequence of composable non-identity morphisms has length at most $n$.
+\begin{lem} Let $K$ be an abelian group.
+Fix a small category $\Cat$ such that (1) there is some $n$ for which each sequence of composable non-identity morphisms has length at most $n$ and (2) $\Cat$ has an action $\psi$ by a finite group $G$.
+Fix a Burnside functor $\ff\col \Cat \to \burn_K$ where $\ff$ admits an external action $\bar{\psi}$ by $G$, compatible with $\psi$.